-We have presented a fuzzy linguistic recommender system to spread selectively research resources in a TTO.
-Particularly, we propose to use a hybrid approach as recommendation engine, that is, integrating a content-based approach with a collaborative one, in order to take the advantages of both strategies and reduce the disadvantages of each one of them.
-This recommender system recommends specialized resources, complementary resources and collaboration possibilities that allows the researchers to meet other researchers and to form multidisciplinary groups.
+We have presented a new fuzzy linguistic recommender system to spread selectively research resources in a TTO, that solves the problems encountered in previous proposals.
+Particularly, we propose to replace the recommendation engine using a hybrid approach, that is, integrating a content-based approach with a collaborative one, in order to take the advantages of both strategies and reduce the disadvantages of each one of them.
+This new recommender system incorporates new functionalities, recommending specialized resources, complementary resources and collaboration possibilities that allows the researchers to meet other researchers and to form multidisciplinary groups.
 Besides, the system improves the feedback process using satisfaction degrees.

 We have applied our research in a real environment provided by the TTO.
 The system advices researchers and environment companies about resources that could be interesting for them and collaboration possibilities with other researchers.
-The experimental results show us that the recommendations provided by our system are useful to researchers.
+The experimental results show us significant improvements over previous proposals.

 Analyzing our system, we could conclude that its main limitation is the need for interaction with TTO staff to establish the internal representations for the user profiles and the items.
 With regard to future research, we believe that a promising direction is to study automatic techniques to establish the representation of user profiles and items.
-Moreover, we want to explore new improvements of the recommendation approach, exploring new methodologies for the generation of recommendations, as for example, bibliometric tools to enrich the information on the researchers and research resources [1, 13].
+Moreover, we want to explore new improvements of the recommendation approach, exploring new methodologies for the generation of recommendations, as for example, bibliometric tools to enrich the information on the researchers and research resources [1,16].